radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/update-an-environment.md

 Once you have started the environment update workflow, a dialog box appears containing the field required to update the environment version.
 To update your environment, select the next available version number that is ahead of your current environment version.
 Your currently installed version number is displayed just above the dropdown menu for reference.

-> **NOTE:** Environment versions can only be increased incrementally.
+> [!note] Environment versions can only be increased incrementally.
 You cannot select a version that is more than one level ahead of your current version.

 ![image description](images/select-version.png)